-If that sounds ominous, it's because it is.
+If it sounds ominous, that's because it is.

 One of the rarest, most disabling genetic conditions known to medicine, FOP causes muscles, ligaments, tendons, and other connective tissue to turn to bone.
 Movement is restricted as bridges of bone form across joints, and the body is essentially imprisoned in this 'second skeleton.'